Brown scores 25, Celtics rally late to beat Raptors 112-106

+He didn’t mind following his teammates in Boston’s win over the Toronto Raptors on Friday night.

+Walker recovered from a second straight poor shooting start to score 11 of his 22 points in the fourth quarter and help the Celtics rally to beat the defending NBA champions 112-106.

-BOSTON (AP) — Jaylen Brown had 25 points, including a key 3-pointer in the closing minutes, to help the Boston Celtics hold off the Toronto Raptors 112-106 on Friday night.
+Jaylen Brown had 25 points, including a key 3-pointer in the closing minutes.
 Jayson Tatum finished with 25 points and nine rebounds.

-Kemba Walker had 22 points, including 11 in the fourth quarter.
+Walker said support from his teammates helped him shake off a 0-for-5 start from the field just two days removed from his 4 for 18 performance in Boston’s season-opening loss to Philadelphia.

+“That’s what I needed,” Walker said.
+“The things that they said to me are the things that I needed to hear.
+They seen my face, kind of down at times.
+They just kept encouraging me.”

 The Celtics shot only 38%, but it wasn’t for a lack of trying.
 They had 109 attempts in the game.

-Pascal Siakam scored 33 points to lead the Raptors, who went 18 of 36 from the 3-point line.
+Pascal Siakam scored 33 points and had eight rebounds to lead the Raptors, who went 18 of 36 from the 3-point line.
 Kyle Lowry finished with 29 points, including six 3-pointers.
+But the pair also had nine turnovers between them.

 There were 12 ties and 19 lead changes, with neither team holding more than a seven-point lead.